European Central Bank - eurosystem

 EMCF 2.2 Reports of the Agent and the EMCF

-This subsection covers statutory reports related to the EMCF’s activities, as well as reports carried out by the Agent on the financial operations in connection with the EEC’s borrowing and lending operations, and on the EMCF’s operations.
+This subsection covers statutory reports related to the EMCF’s activities, as well as reports prepared by the Agent on financial operations in connection with the EEC’s borrowing and lending operations and on the EMCF’s operations.

 All pages in this section